Yuvalhad12/Reddit-save-submissions/README.md

 5. APPENDING LINKS TO JSON FILE now happens more often and more smart - the script will check if there are changes to the url string before overwriting the json file itself.
 6. Added option to write shortened links to the json file to save space and time
 7. The script itself now runs in threads (Thus, the main thread is not occupied by the package objects.)
+8. User can now turn off the option to notify a reddit user about a new photo

 * TO DO LIST: